chanced/openapi/README.md

 of a specification.
 However, JSON Schema is able to properly validate the current OpenAPI 3.1 Specification test suite.

-If you run into an edge case that is not validated adequetely, please open a ticket.
+Please open an issue if you run into an edge case that is not validated adequately.

 ## Contributions